 \subsubsection{Extended Wine Recognition}

-A reviewer very helpfully pointed out that the dataset used in Section~\ref{sec:app.wine} is actually a reduced variant and a fuller version of the dataset with 27 variables is available in the R package {\sc pgmm}.
-We used $m=26$ KPCs in our experimental evaluations on this dataset.
-DEMP and DEMP+ ($\mR = 1, \hat C = 3$) performed perfectly while MGHD ($\mR = 0.95, \hat C = 3$) and MMC ($\mR = 0.91, \hat C = 4$) also performed well.
-KNOB-SynC, is a top performer and the best among the distribution-free methods, finding $\hat C = 3$ groups and with a clustering performance of $\mR = 0.93$.
+A reviewer very helpfully pointed out that the dataset used in Section~\ref{sec:app.wine} is actually a reduced variant, and a fuller version of the dataset with 27 variables is available in the R package {\sc pgmm}.
+We used $m=26$ KPCs in our experimental evaluations on this larger dataset.
+DEMP and DEMP+ ($\mR = 1, \hat C = 3$) show perfect classification while MGHD ($\mR = 0.95, \hat C = 3$) and MMC ($\mR = 0.91, \hat C = 4$) also perform well.
+KNOB-SynC is a top performer and the best among the distribution-free methods, finding $\hat C = 3$ groups and with a clustering performance of $\mR = 0.93$.
 The first group here has 58 Barola and 2 Grignolino wines.
 The second group contains 68 wines from the Grignolino cultivar and the one Barolo wine that was not placed in the first group.
-The third group has the remaining one Grignolino wine and 48 Barbera wines.
+The third group has the 48 Barbera wines and the one remaining Grignolino wine.
 Similar to the 13-dimensional case, we get good definition among the groups.
 Other methods not discussed here do moderately to substantially worse.